 Long-COVID conditions may not affect everyone the same way.
 People with post-COVID conditions may experience health problems from different types and combinations of symptoms happening over different lengths of time.
 Most patients’ symptoms slowly improve with time.
 However, for some people, long-COVID conditions may last months, and potentially years, after COVID-19 illness and may sometimes result in disability.

 Long Covid is still being researched and hopefully we will understand it more soon.
-Nomi Health provides long COVID support.
-You can also talk to your primary care provider about additional support options.
+You can talk to your primary care provider about additional support options.

 It is important not to just “write off” your symptoms to long COVID without a proper medical workup.
 Please visit your primary care provider to make sure your symptoms have had the proper attention.